 Hello!
 I’m Zhuofan Li (李卓凡).
-I’m interested in questions about human activities that are entangled with capitalism, technology, power, and time.
+I study digital society and its relationship with capitalism, technology, power, and time.

-I received my Ph.D. in Sociology from the University of Arizona in 2024 and am currently an Assistant Professor of Sociology at Virginia Tech.
+I received my Ph.D. in Sociology from the University of Arizona in 2024.
+I am currently an Assistant Professor of Sociology at Virginia Tech, where I teach in Digital Sociology.

 profile